 Courts ‘on their knees’

-Both the Law Society and Goodacre warn that the damage will extend well beyond individual clients, placing an already stretched Federal Circuit and Family Court of Australia under even greater pressure.
+The Law Council, the Law Society, and Goodacre warn that the damage will extend well beyond individual clients, placing an already stretched Federal Circuit and Family Court of Australia under even greater pressure.

 Goodacre paints a stark picture of what unrepresented parties mean for proceedings.
 Without a lawyer to explain how legislation applies to their circumstances, litigants stall cases, make poor decisions, and, in family violence matters, can be dangerously misidentified.